daltonbr/Undercooked/README.md

 _**Youtube Video**_
 [![Undercooked](https://img.youtube.com/vi/oFFEIDPF9XE/0.jpg)](https://www.youtube.com/watch?v=oFFEIDPF9XE)

 ## Game concept

-The basic concept of the game is to process ingredients (chop & cook), mounted into plates, and finally serving them as the orders pop out as fast as you can, thus earning more points.
+In Undercooked, we have to process ingredients (chop & cook), mount them into plates, and finally serve the orders as they pop out as fast as you can, thus earning more points.
-Ideally you want to avoid burning your dishes (the fire mechanic is the only one that wasn't implemented, since I personally consider this one a bit of a gimmick, still fun).

-More complexity arises from twists on the levels, like physically separating parts of the kitchen or adding obstacles.
-Also adding different recipes, with different processes.
+More complexity arises from twists on the levels, like physically separating parts of the kitchen or adding obstacles, different recipes, and processes.
-Still, for this project I set a clear goal to keep the scope small by building all the core mechanics to have a tight gameloop using just one level.
+Still, for this project, I set a clear goal to keep the scope small by building all the core mechanics to have a tight game loop using just one level.

 ## Core mechanics